 We look at challenges in our current culture, seeking to equip the next generation of Christians to live in the world with their sole confidence in the gospel.
-We aim to cultivate a friendly environment in which all youth are welcome to attend.
+We aim to cultivate a friendly environment where all youth can attend.
 Throughout the year, we have special outreach events for the kids; past events include Glow Hockey and Slip’N Slide Kickball.
-Click here to view the flyer for our new series on the Christian Life:

 Stephen Reformed Church’s Youth Ministry has a twofold mission: